roomfornightEXPLORE YOUR TRAVELS

 What is the average hotel budget for Rovinj?+

-How do you get from the airport to central Rovinj?+
+How do you get from Pula Airport to Rovinj?+

 Plan your stay in Rovinj